Tomorrow's Leaders Conference

 Launched in 2021, this conference brings together aspiring and newly elected student leaders from all secondary schools across Jersey, providing a forum for discussing and developing school leadership skills.
 Our aim is to create a unique community of student leaders who are equipped and empowered to move into their new roles for the next academic year, meeting regularly to share best practices and ideas, and ultimately, delivering the very best in leadership across all of our schools.

-Sessions covered a range of topics including problem solving, public speaking, team roles and safeguarding, each one designed to build the foundation for a core set of skills required in our students’ new roles.
+Sessions covered a range of topics including problem solving, public speaking, team roles and peer mediation, each one designed to build the foundation for a core set of skills required in our students’ new roles.

 Students then met again in December at the Today’s Leaders Conference to discuss the challenges that they are facing in their roles, to discuss potential solutions and share best practices.
 Each table brought together student leaders from 3 different schools who all shared their individual challenges.
 Students then spoke with peers from their own school to produce a plan, inclusive of a timeline and actions to overcome the obstacles that they currently face.
 It was a brilliant day of collaboration that has most certainly equipped and empowered our student leaders to deliver the very best in leadership in our schools.

-In 2024, we are delighted to be delivering this conference in collaboration with PwC, whose extensive experience of developing leaders will help support Channel Island student leaders to inspire, innovate and drive positive change in their schools and in their future careers.
+In 2025, we are, once again, delighted to be delivering this conference in collaboration with PwC, whose extensive experience of developing leaders will help support Channel Island student leaders to inspire, innovate and drive positive change in their schools and in their future careers.

 Session overview